UKHomeOffice/application-container-platform/how-to-docs/kubernetes-user-token.md

-# Getting a Kubernetes Token for the UK cluster
+# Getting a Kubernetes Token for a UK cluster

 ## Users